diffthanatad/WaterBeats/README.md

 # Base Station

-This branch contains the full base station functionality.
+This branch contains the full base station functionality for our scalable IoT smart farming solution.

 ## Features

-- stream processing using Faust
-- sensor and actuator event management
+- stream IoT sensor data
-- sensor and actuator interfaces for Faust
+- connect any IoT sensor or actuator using our interface for handling JSON messages
-- sensor and actuator firmware for ESP32
+- process sensor data using lambda architecture with stream and batch processing routes
-- local database and cloud database connections
+- store sensor data locally, forward it to a data hub, or upload directly to cloud storage
+- automatically control actuators with rules containing tasks and conditions
+- receive and apply rule and tasks remotely

 ## Prerequisites
 ### Download Kafka